GoldenbergLab/python-project-template/README.md

 Managing Python environments is especially useful when working on complex projects, collaborating with others, or deploying your code in different environments.

 ---
-For more information on managing Python environments in anaconda refer to ZI ADD THE LINK
+For more information on managing Python environments in anaconda refer to [this](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## Setting up the enviroment